-This post contains affiliate links.
+This post contains Amazon affiliate links.
 What that means is you don’t pay anymore, but we may get a small commission.
 Full Details can be found here.

 HTV can be a total headache to figure out how to store.
 Why does it come in SO many different sizes and widths!
 Drives me a bit crazy.
 Anyways, you aren’t hear to read my rants on why standardizing sizes would make our lives as crafters easier.
 So, after much trial and error here is my BEST suggestions on storing sheets & rolls of HTV.